What is SEO Marketing?

 - The average ROI of ecommerce SEO is around $2.75 for every $1 invested.
 (WebFX)

 Keyword research is the process of finding and choosing the best keywords to target for your website or web page.
-Keyword research is essential for SEO, as it helps you determine which keywords to target in your content.
-There are a number of different methods you can use to do keyword research, including using keyword tools like Google Ads Keyword Tool.
+You need to conduct keyword research, as it helps guide the direction of your content and allows you to connect with the right audience.
+There are a number of different methods you can use to do keyword research, including using keyword tools like Google Ads Keyword Research Tool and Ahrefs Keyword Research Tool.

 After you’ve selected the best keywords to target, you’ll need to incorporate them into your content in a way that is both natural and effective.
 This means using the keywords in a way that will not only improve your visibility in search results but also make your content more accessible and enjoyable for your readers.

 Once you’ve selected the best keywords to target, you’ll need to optimize your website or web page for those keywords.
-This process is known as on-site optimization.
+This process is known as on-page SEO.

-On-site optimization is the process of making sure your website or web page is as search engine friendly as possible.
-This includes a number of different factors, such as the content on your website or web page, the structure of your website or web page, and the code on your website or web page.
+On-page SEO is the process of making sure your website or web page is as search-engine friendly as possible.
+This includes several factors, such as the content on your website or web page, the structure of your website or web page, and the code on your website or web page.

 One of the most important aspects of on-site optimization is making sure your content is keyword rich.
 This means using your keywords throughout your content, including in the title, in the body, and in the keywords section of your website or web page.